Reference: EWHC 3137 (QB)

 Summary: Defamation – joint tortfeasors – settlement with one joint tortfeasor – release of cause of action – satisfaction – Jameel abuse

-Adrienne Page QC (Defendant)
+Adrienne Page KC (Defendant)

 Instructing Solicitors: Brabners Chaffe Street LLP; Addleshaw Goddard